smoothdesigns/wa-timetable/readme.md

 3. An individual event section with live badges and links.

 == Changelog ==

+= 3.9.5 =
+* IMPROVED: Refactored the plugin's code by separating core classes (Data_Extractor, Processor, View) into individual files for better manageability and organization.

 = 3.9.4 =
 * **FIXED:** Corrected the GitHub updater URL to `raw.githubusercontent.com` to resolve the "Plugin not found" error when viewing plugin details.